elianamonett/hello-world/README.md

 # hello-world
-This project will print "hello world"
+This project will print "hello world"!